emin-eren-erdem/ScanSensitiveData/README.md

 - Saves results to a specified output file.
 - Filters only text-based files to improve performance.

+## Performance and User Experience Enhancements

+- **Progress Bar**: The script includes a progress bar to provide real-time feedback on the scanning progress.
+This makes it easier for users to see what's happening during the scan.
+- **Reduced Memory Usage**: To improve performance, the script processes files line by line instead of loading the entire file into memory.
+This significantly reduces the RAM usage, making the scan more efficient, especially for large files.
+- **User-Friendly Output**: The script outputs the current drive being scanned and keeps the user informed about the progress, making the tool more user-friendly.

 ## Usage

 1. Clone this repository to your local machine.